attractive landscape in Colombia

 Political uncertainty:

 The government of leftist Gustavo Petro has attempted to increase the government's role in the provision of public services and reduce the country's dependence on hydrocarbons, though with limited success due to parliamentary pushback.
-Ensuing political uncertainty over the government's reform agenda has spurred volatility in the peso.
+Ensuing political uncertainty over the government's reform agenda and fiscal position has spurred volatility in the peso.

 Challenges: